“People are effective because they say no.” – Peter Drucker

-Before you say YES or NO to a new project, how do you decide if it’s a good fit?
+Here comes a new project.
+How do you decide if it’s a good fit?

 Many have written on the topic of “How to get your client to say YES” and win a project.
 A few authors have written on the equally important, opposite topic of “How to say NO” to turn down a project from your client.
 But even fewer still have discussed the important question that lies beneath: how do you decide if a project is a good fit in the first place?